Fattcat/Wi-Fi-Deauther-Kill/README.md

 !!
 I will not be responsible for any damages. !!

-1. YOU Will need to Download and openthis file named to use and flash program to your ESP8266 CH340G v.3 A.K.A.
+1. YOU Will need to Download and openthis file named **Návod na použitie By Dominik Hulin [SK-Lang].txt** to use and flash program to your ESP8266 CH340G v.3 A.K.A.
 (WI-FI JAMMER).
-2. In this File is a GIUDE how to set up this script and run it using POWERBANK.
+2. In this File is a GIUDE IN ENGLISH LANGUAGE.And its for how to set up this script and run it too using POWERBANK (or pc).